opensearch-project/project-website/_posts/2021-11-19-connecting-java-high-level-rest-client-with-opensearch-over-https.markdown

 You can also checkout this [github example](https://github.com/setiah/OpenSearchRestClient/tree/main) for full code.

-Congratulations, you have successfully setup the Java high level REST client to connect with OpenSearch on a secure HTTPS channel.
-If you face any problems or would like to provide some feedback, please comment on this github issue.
+Congratulations, you have now successfully setup the Java high level REST client to connect with OpenSearch on a secure HTTPS channel.
+If you face any problems or would like to provide some feedback, please comment on this [github issue](https://github.com/opensearch-project/project-website/issues/440).